 Tetanus toxemia is caused by a specific toxin, or poison, that blocks the transmission of inhibitory nerve signals, resulting in severe contractions of muscles and exaggerated muscle responses to stimuli.
 The toxin is produced by Clostridium tetani bacteria in dead tissue.
-Almost all mammals are susceptible to this disease, although cats seem much more resistant than any other domestic animal.
+Almost all mammals are susceptible to this disease, although cats seem much more resistant than other domestic animals.

 Clostridium tetani is found in soil and intestinal tracts.
 In most cases, it is introduced into the body through wounds, particularly deep puncture wounds.
 The bacteria remain in the dead tissue at the original site of infection and multiply.
 As bacterial cells die and disintegrate, the potent nerve toxin is released.
 The toxin causes convulsions of the voluntary muscles.

+Tetanus is diagnosed based on an animal's history of having a wound and the presence of signs.
+Laboratory tests may sometimes also be necessary.
 In the early stages of the disease, your veterinarian may recommend muscle relaxants, tranquilizers, or sedatives along with tetanus antitoxin.
 This treatment is supported by draining and cleaning the wounds and administering antibiotics.

 Good nursing is critical during the early period of spasms.
 If your pet has tetanus and will be returning home with you rather than staying in a clinic, be sure to follow the nursing care instructions fully and carefully.